 All rooms are air-conditioned and sound-proofed, situated on the same level with separate entrances.
 Features: Free Wi-Fi, LCD projectors, projection screens, flat touch screens, conference equipment, conference sound system with wireless microphone, flip charts, natural light in 3 meeting rooms, mini-bars, coffee and tea making facilities, break and buffet menu choices, PressReader (6000+ newspapers and magazines).

-BUSINESS CENTRE Admiral Hotel’s Business Centre offers 24 hours print, scan, copy and fax services avaliable at the Front Office and an Internet corner.
+BUSINESS CENTRE Admiral Hotel’s Business Centre offers 24 hours print, scan, copy and fax services available at the Front Office and an Internet corner.

 At Admiral Hotel we are proud to present our 5 meeting rooms named after great people, famous Croatian inventors.
 Meet Faust Vrančić, Slavoljub Penkala, Zlata Bartl, Ivan Lupis and Nikola Tesla.